Q. Can Cashflow Plan be used

 With effect from 14th August 2007, all versions/editions of Cashflow

-Plan downloaded from this PlanWare site or
+Plan downloaded from this PlanWare site are

 based on the Excel 97-2003 Workbook (*.xls) format